Half-Shell Heaven: Take a Tasty Tour of the South Walton Oyster Trail

-Located in the heart of South Walton, Great Southern Cafe has been dishing up southern-inspired seafood favorites since 2006.
+Located in the heart of South Walton, Great Southern Café has been dishing up Southern-inspired seafood favorites since 2006.
 Try out the Baked Oyster Trio, including Acadian, Rockefeller and Bienville-style oysters.
-Curious of the tequila bottles on the table?
-Check out Chef Jim Shirley’s famous Oyster Juice, available to sample or purchase as a souvenir.
+Curious about the tequila bottles on the table?
+It's Chef Jim Shirley’s famous Oyster Juice, available to sample or purchase as a souvenir.

 Hurricane Oyster Bar & Grill: Grayton Beach

 The name says it all!
-This funky, Grayton Beach joint is the self-proclaimed “Pearl of 30-A,” where their menu has everything the storm blew in.
+This funky, Grayton Beach joint is the self-proclaimed “Pearl of 30A.”
+Their menu has everything the storm blew in.
 For starters, try the Fried Oyster Nachos topped with Chipotle Creme and Pico de Gallo.
-Travel around the globe at Hurricane Oyster Bar with their raw oyster options, including Mexican, Japanese, Russian, German or the World Tour - all of the above!
+Then, travel around the globe at Hurricane Oyster Bar with their raw oyster options, including Mexican, Japanese, German or the World Tour - all of the above!

 Shunk Gulley Oyster Bar: Gulf Place

-Named after the “hard to find shunk gulley” reef in the Gulf of Mexico, Shunk Gulley Oyster Bar is serving up some of the freshest seafood in South Walton.
+Named after the famous yet hard to find fishing reef in the Gulf of Mexico, Shunk Gulley Oyster Bar is serving up some of the freshest seafood in South Walton.
 Today, the tower-like restaurant is the perfect spot to gaze over the Gulf with a plate of “naked” or grilled oysters - your choice of garlic parmesan or bacon cheddar jalapeño.

 Stinky’s Fish Camp: Dune Allen